App Support.

 Scripting

-Scripts can be defined here.
+Scripts can be defined here to run before connecting, after the connection is established, or after the connection disconnects.
 For more information on scripting, please see our articles for Mac or Windows.

 Extra Commands

-Extra commands can be defined here that are not available in the rest of the connection editor.
+Extra OpenVPN commands can be defined here for settings that are not available in the rest of the connection editor.
+Each command should be entered on its own line.
 For more information please see Advanced Configuration Commands.